lososacku/saexa/README.md

 		- consult(pcurl, [cc_opts('-O2 -I/Users/sparrow/XSB/emu -I/Users/sparrow/XSB/config/i386-apple-darwin13.3.0')](#)).

 	- this needs to be changed to work with the local XSB paths.
 Just launch xsb and issue the command, it should compile and produce the extension
 	- N.B.
 XSB is a extraordinarily finicky about where it is and how it's launched.
 The upshot is that on \*nix systems a symlink won't work.
-It's necessary to use the entire path each time (hmmm...unless I was always trying it with soft links...maybe a hard link, or vice versa, would work...dunno...I'll have to try it sometime)
+It's necessary to use the entire path each time.
 Mongdodb
 - install from mongodb.org
 - create a db called 'meteor'